keita-sama/PersistentMap/README.md

 # PersistentMap

-A extended version of `Map` that allows you to keep data persistent through restart through the help of JSON.
+A extended version of `Map` that allows you to keep data persistent with the help of JSON.

+This can be used as a database of sorts - Although I highly discourage this.

 Contributions would be greatly appreciated!